jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 (1) A person convicted of an offence against any of the following sections of this Act is liable to a fine not exceeding $5,000:
   (1) section 25(5)(a) (which relates to the use of a company name):
   (2) section 47(7) (which relates to the consideration for which shares are issued):
-  (3) section 49(5) (which relates to the consideration for which convertible securities, options, and shares are issued):
+  (3) section 49(5) (which relates to the consideration for which convertible financial products, options, and shares are issued):
   (4) section 52(5) (which relates to distributions to shareholders):
   (5) section 60(7) (which relates to offers to shareholders to acquire shares):
   (6) section 61(9) (which relates to the procedure for making a certain type of offer to shareholders):